ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 disk performance is critial for db performance.
 Recommend a storage or disk with

-* disk throughput > 200 MB/s
+* disk throughput: > 250 MB/s
-* storage class: a storage with 100+ IOPS
+* IOPS: 10 IOPS/GB to 100 IOPS/GB (depending on volume size)

 To measure disk performance on Linux use the `dd` command.
 The sample command below measures disk performance of the data volume inside a db2 pod running in OCP